• Skip to primary navigation

 Instructions

 • Leave to rest at room temperature for 10 minutes then roll out the pastry to about 3-4mm on a lightly floured surface.
-Wrap the pastry around the rolling pin to transfer to a loose-bottomed tart tin (27-28cm/11" diameter).
+Wrap the pastry around the rolling pin to transfer to the tart tin.

 • Using your fingers, press the pastry right into the sides of the tin.
 Roll the rolling pin over the top to even off the pastry, prick with a fork then chill for 30 minutes.